vinayprabhu/Dataset_audits/notebooks_explain.md

-# ImageNet
-All of the ImageNet meta-datasets and notebooks
+# Below is the explanation of what each of the individual notebooks entail and deliver:

 # 1: Insightface and Dex CAGe (Count / Age / Gender) analysis